 - 20 years of age minimum on the first day of the introductory course.

-- Marine VHF Radio Operators Certificate
+- Radio Communication Module or Marine VHF Radio Operators Certificate

 - Senior Lifeguard Award - IRB Driver (refreshed)*